Measuring Weak-to-Strong Legibility of Reasoning Models: Background and Related Work

 \subsection{The Reasoning Paradigm}

 Reasoning is an emergent behavior that can be elicited from general-purpose LLMs via prompting \citep{weiChainofThoughtPromptingElicits2023,kojimaLargeLanguageModels2022}.
-Subsequent work showed that supervised fine-tuning on reasoning trace could accentuate this behavior \cite{cobbeTrainingVerifiersSolve2021}.
-More recently, reinforcement learning methods that reward reasoning have created breakthroughs in model reasoning capabilities using reward models \cite{lightmanLetsVerifyStep2023,kumarTrainingLanguageModels2024,zhangLessonsDevelopingProcess2025} and verifiable rewards \cite{deepseek-aiDeepSeekR1IncentivizingReasoning2025} to guide internal reasoning states toward current, state-of-the-art performance.
-We'll refer to models that have been explicitly trained to reason as reasoning language models (RLMs).
-All these methods are designed to take advantage of \textit{test-time compute}---scaling the number of intermediate tokens generated before a final answer is produced \cite{muennighoffS1SimpleTesttime2025}.
-Use of test-time compute is increasingly rivaling model size as a scaling dimension to achieve improved model performance \cite{snellScalingLLMTestTime2024,keSurveyFrontiersLLM2025a}.
+Subsequent work showed that supervised fine-tuning on reasoning traces could accentuate this behavior \citep{cobbeTrainingVerifiersSolve2021}.
+More recently, reinforcement learning methods that reward reasoning have created breakthroughs in model reasoning capabilities using reward models \citep{lightmanLetsVerifyStep2023,kumarTrainingLanguageModels2024,zhangLessonsDevelopingProcess2025} and verifiable rewards \citep{aiDeepSeekR1IncentivizingReasoning2025a} to guide internal reasoning states toward current, state-of-the-art performance.

-These techniques produce natural language traces optimized almost exclusively for correctness.
-While work on ``overthinking'' \cite{hassidDontOverthinkIt2025,hongReconsideringOverthinkingPenalizing2025} proposes efficiency objectives \cite{luRetroSearchExploringUntaken2025,ningNotAllThoughts2025}, such objectives focus on computational cost rather than multi-agent utility.
-At the extreme, efficiency converges to latent reasoning architectures \cite{haoTrainingLargeLanguage2025} that entirely sacrifice legibility for performance.